prescottprue/react-redux-firebase/README.md

 // import 'firebase/firestore' // <- needed if using firestore
 // import 'firebase/functions' // <- needed if using httpsCallable
-import { createStore, combineReducers, compose } from 'redux' import { ReactReduxFirebaseProvider, firebaseReducer } from 'react-redux-firebase'
+import { createStore, combineReducers, compose } from 'redux' import ReactReduxFirebaseProvider from 'react-redux-firebase/lib/ReactReduxFirebaseProvider' import firebaseReducer from 'react-redux-firebase/lib/reducer'
 // import { createFirestoreInstance, firestoreReducer } from 'redux-firestore' // <- needed if using firestore

 const fbConfig = {}